Beyond Burgers are typically fried, but if that’s not an option for some reason, you can certainly cook them in the oven.

 - Preheat your oven to 400F

-- Cook for 12-15 minutes (or until an internal temperature of 165F) and remove
+- Cook for 12-15 minutes (or until an internal temperature of 165F) and remove.
+Flip half way to two thirds of the way through.

-Here’s what mine looked like after 15 minutes (I like them well done):
+Here’s what mine looked like after 15 minutes:

 There’s still a bit of pink inside, which is normal and what the package says to expect.